 CONCEPT PLAN.
-The development plan for 1 or more lots on which are shown the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, buffers, and screening devices; surrounding roadways; basic drainage information; and any other information that reasonably may be required in order that an informed decision can be made by the approving authority.
+The development plan for one or more lots on which that are shown shows the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, buffer~~Buffer Yards~~, and screening devices; surrounding roadways; basic drainage information; and any other information that reasonably may be required in order that so an informed decision can be made by the approving authority~~City~~.

 CONDITIONAL USE.
-A use which requires an application to be filed with the city which is processed in the same manner as a zoning application.
+A use which that requires an application to be filed with the city which is processed in the same manner as a zoning application a variance from an existing ordinance as approved through a formal application process.